Lemongrass can be grown in both tropical and subtropical climates where the soil is sandy loam, well drained and free from any form of water logging

 Besterly’s dreams are big!
 His future is to expand and make products out of the oils.
 He wants to increase his production, bring awareness to the farmers about the aromatic crops and how they can take advantage of the market.

-His message to the farmers is that more farmers should venture to planting lemongrass and other aromatic plants as there is a market and it brings good revenue.
+His message to the farmers is that more farmers should venture more into lemongrass cultivation and other aromatic plants as there is a market and it brings good revenue.

 The government is also encouraging and will support them.
 He doesn’t want the farmers to stop traditional cultivation to feed their families but to instead look at waste lands as an opportunity to grow these crops.
 He has seen farmers growing the crops on waste lands and saw positive results.